Paulo de Mello Bastos: Air Force

 In 1938 he was among those enrolled in the Administration Course for Naval Air Reserve officers by decision of the Navy Minister.

 On April 6, 1940, Paulo de Mello received his naval aviator pilot's license, graduating as the first in his class.
 In the same year he tried to volunteer for the Royal Air Force to fight against Germany during WWII, but it was not possible because Brazil had not yet entered the war at that time.
 In 1941 he was promoted to the rank of 2nd Lieutenant.
 In 1942 he was a pilot for the National Air Mail, flying the Tocantins route between January 13 and 27 and between Rio-Natal between June 24 and June 26.
 In March of the same year he was transferred to the Aeronautics School.
 In April he had been assigned as an instructor at the School of Aeronautics.

 On 12 January 1943 he was promoted by to the rank of First Lieutenant.
 In this period, already during World War II, he participated in the creation of the Aeronautics Club, a place where officers would hold political discussions, leisure, and culture.
 He fought in Europe during World War II against Nazism, and was decorated for his service.
 In 1945 he was promoted to the rank of Air Captain due to his time in service.
 In 1946 he applied for discharge from military service to work in the civilian sector.
 However, his application was only filed in 1954.

 In the 1940s he was part of a committee that sought to inspire Getúlio Vargas to run for president in 1950 and to establish Petrobras, a company whose creation he had been defending for some years as a member of the nationalist side of the Armed Forces.
 In 1950 he was promoted to the rank of Major by "merit principle".
 In the same year he worked at the Directorate of Education of the Air Force.
 In December 1951 he received a bronze medal for more than ten years of active service.

 In February 1952 he had his name proposed as part of the re-election of the Military Club's board of directors.
-The following year he was promoted to the rank of Lieutenant Colonell and transferred to the paid reserve.
+The following year he was promoted to the rank of lieutenant colonel and transferred to the paid reserve.